Sandra Fisher: Biography

-Fisher was a lively, welcome figure at the heart of London's art community, a trained musician (clarinet) and avid reader and art historian as well as painter.
+Fisher was a figure of London's art community, a trained musician (clarinet) and avid reader and art historian as well as painter.
 She enjoyed popularity with London commuters (1989–91) for her posters commissioned by the London Transport Art on the Underground series, notably her colourful, languid image of boating in Regent's Park, Days on the water and her Lazy days, by Tube poster.

 She collaborated with the poet Thomas Meyer on three books (see below) and her drawings often appeared in the journal London Magazine.
 She obtained permission to draw at opera rehearsals in London, including that of Wozzeck.
 Her work entered collections held by the British Museum ("Sappho in Old Age," a 1971 pastel), the London Transport Museum; Pembroke College, Cambridge; and the New York Metropolitan Museum of Art, among others.
 She created a series of paintings for Heineken Brewery as part of a 1993 commission.
 Her exhibition of paintings and monotypes at the Lefevre Gallery in London, 1993, represented the full scope of her interests, including a number of paintings from a new series of Shakespearean subjects commissioned by the Globe Theatre on Bankside.
 She died before completing the commission.

 When Fisher and R. B. Kitaj re-met in London in October 1971, they began a long-term personal and professional relationship.
 Fisher was hired by Marlborough Gallery in 1972 as Kitaj's studio assistant.
 Fisher and Kitaj married in 1983.
 Their son Max was born in 1984 and Fisher became stepmother to Kitaj's two children from a prior marriage.